PrimeRevenue/cs_intern_questionnaire/README.md

 Your submission should be a single gist, but you may have multiple files within the submission if desired (e.g: one file per coding challenge, and one file with the answers to all the questions).

+Please don't spend more than one or two evenings to complete this.

 ## Technical Questions
 Please answer the following questions, in your own words, to the best of your ability, (as part of the gist) with a few full and complete sentences per response: